Last Updated: May 22, 2026

 1. Provisioning

-The persistent volume lifecycle starts with the provisioning of storage resources.
+The persistent volume lifecycle starts with provisioning in Kubernetes storage, where storage management begins by creating the resources a workload can later claim.
 Provisioning entails taking storage infrastructure and creating one or more storage volumes based on it.
 As noted above, provisioning can happen statically or dynamically.
+A storage class can also create a dynamically provisioned volume through a storage backend or supported storage providers.

 2. Binding

-Binding is the process of matching a PVC to a persistent volume.
+Binding is the process of finding a matching PV for a claim.
 To do this, you create a PVC.
-As long as a PV exists that satisfies the criteria defined in the PVC, the Kubernetes control plane will automatically discover the PV and bind it to the PVC.
+Because pods consume node resources while pvcs consume pv resources, the claim binds only when an existing pv satisfies the criteria defined in the PVC, and the Kubernetes control plane will automatically discover and bind it.

 If an appropriate PV is not available at the time the PVC is created, but is added later, Kubernetes will find it and bind it to the PVC.
 Thus, you don’t necessarily need to create PVs before creating PVCs.